-3.2 Students will be able to evaluate and apply insights from the study of religion to open-ended questions facing contemporary society.
+- 3.1 Students will be able to identify diverse perspectives and evaluate ethical positions on contemporary questions.
+(Critical Thinking; Ethical Reasoning; Perspective) - 3.2 Students will be able to evaluate and apply insights from the study of religion to openended questions facing contemporary society.
 (Critical Thinking; Religious Reflection)